-Scrap metal is melted in an induction furnace to obtain liquid steel.
-This is then refined to remove impurities, and alloying additives can be added to give the required properties of the steel.
+Scrap metal and DRI (Direct Reduced Iron) is melted in an EAF (Electric Arc Furnace) to obtain liquid steel.
+This is then refined in a Ladle Furnace for removing impurities, and alloying additions can be made to give the steel required properties.

-Hot metal (molten steel) from the induction furnace is then cast into steel billets before being sent to the rolling mill where they are rolled and shaped to the required dimensions for the finished bars of reinforcing steel.
-As cast billets are usually sent directly to rolling, without reheating.
+Molten steel from the EAF and LF is then cast into steel billets before being sent to the rolling mill where they are rolled and shaped to the required dimensions for the finished bars of reinforcing steel.